NexGen Academy

 Lecture outline

-I. The basis of any bond is a reduction in energy:
+I. The basis of any bond is a reduction in energy.
+The internal energy of the compound is lower than its constituent atoms.

 • An ionic bond forms when one atom steals an electron from another atom, and then both atoms are attracted due to having opposite charges.
+This is known as Coulombic attraction.
 Ionic Bond = outright theft of electrons.

 • A covalent bond is when the electron pool is shared.
-The atoms bond because of attraction of the 2 nuclei for the shared electrons.
+The atoms bond together because there is an attraction of their shared electrons to their 2 nuclei.
 Covalent Bond = sharing of electrons.

-• A polar covalent bond is in-between ionic and covalent.
-The water molecule is the classic example of a polar bond.
+• A polar covalent bond is a lopsided sharing of electrons, resulting in a (+) region and a (-) region.
+The water molecule is the classic example of a polar molecule.
 Polar Bond = unequal sharing of electrons.

 II.
 VSEPR Model predicts molecule shape: